We are a vibrant community of faith where everyone is welcomed.

 Our congregation includes people of all ages from Pleasantville, Hawthorne, Thornwood, and Valhalla and other neighboring communities.
 Members come from a range of faith backgrounds including lifelong Episcopalians, those who have joined from another Christian faith, mixed-faith families and individuals seeking a deeper connection to God in their lives.

-Our primary time of connection is at three Sunday services of Holy Eucharist.
-There is a relaxed fellowship between the 9:15 and 10:45 services starting at 10 a.m.
+Our primary time of connection is at two Sunday services of Holy Eucharist.
+There is a relaxed fellowship after the 9:30 service..

 8:00 a.m.
 Rite I - This is a small service with formal language and no music

 We also come together for combined services during the year.
 Outreach in service to those in our local community and internationally is another hallmark of the life of St. John's.
 In addition to worship and service, we enjoy periodic all-member social activities.

 St. John's Church is committed to:

 Nurturing in the Christain faith for both children and adults.

 Serving the needs of people beyond our parish and local community